 No one has found a treatment or a cure for the dry form of age-related macular degeneration.
 Antioxidants may protect against age-related macular degeneration by preventing free radicals or unstable oxygen from damaging the retina.
 Your ophthalmologist will direct you in the appropriate course of treatment for your specific needs.

 The Amsler Grid is used to detect vision problems resulting from damage to the macula caused by problems such as macular degeneration.
 To test your vision wear your reading glasses (if needed) and view the grid at the same distance from your eyes that you hold a newspaper.
 Cover one eye and focus on the dot in the center.
 Ask yourself these questions:

 - Do the lines look wavy, distorted, or blurry?

 - Are there any missing areas or dark areas?

-If it easier, you may download and print the Amsler Grid.
+If it is easier, you may download and print the Amsler Grid.
 Don’t forget to test both eyes!

 Treatment Options For Macular Degeneration

 There are certain drug treatment options available to reduce existing abnormal blood vessels including Lucentis® and Avastin.